 Care for citrus trees, but hold off on planting new ones.
 Your citrus trees or shrubs may have taken a bit of a breather from the summer heat.
 Don’t fret; continue to water them deeply and they should start to bounce back as the weather cools off.
 Even if you’re tempted, avoid planting new citrus until October through December.
 When you do plant a new one, watch those frost warnings and keep it protected until it’s more mature.
 Another thing to be on the lookout for are suckers.
 It’s really important to remove citrus suckers as soon as you see them pop up.
 Suckers take energy away from your trees’ healthy branches, causing unneeded stress and strain.
 It’s recommended that you remove any growth below the graft, which typically looks like a V toward the base of the tree.

-Keep an eye out for whiteflies on your lantana (Lantana spp. and cvs., Zones 8–11), justicias (Justicia spp. and cvs., Zones 9–11), and salvias (Salvia spp. and cvs., Zones 5–11).
+Be on the lookout for whiteflies.
+Whiteflies may start to appear on your lantana (Lantana camara, Zones 10–11), shrimp plants (Justicia spp. and cvs., Zones 9–11), and salvias (Salvia spp. and cvs., Zones 5–11).
+Whiteflies are tiny insects that suck the sap from your vegetables and plants during warmer weather.
+They then excrete a sticky substance that causes the leaves to yellow and eventually die.
 If you notice an infestation, use a soapy water solution or organic insecticidal soap to deter those little buggers.